MBB-team/VBA-toolbox/_wiki/behavioural-DCM.md

 One of the main advantage of bDCM is its ability to predict the effect of brain lesions or dysconnectivity on behavioural responses.
 To do so, one simply needs to "switch off" the corresponding node or link, simulate the ensuing lesioned model, and summarize the predicted behavioural responses.

-In VBA, you can automatically test the effect of lesioning each node in turn, as follows:
+In VBA, you can automatically test the effect of lesioning each network node in an automatic manner using the built-in function `VBA_bDCM_lesion.m`, as follows:

 ```matlab
 % posterior and out come from @VBA_NLStateSpaceModel